umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/dependency-injection.md

 ---
-description: Minimizing dependencies via dependency injection with Vendr.
+description: Minimizing dependencies via dependency injection with Umbraco Commerce.
 ---

 # Dependency Injection

 Dependency Injection (DI) can be an intimidating subject.
 DI reduces the number of hard-coded dependencies within a codebase by providing a means to define dependencies independently and have them "injected" dynamically.
 These dependencies are often exposed as interfaces, rather than concrete types.
 This enables them to be swapped out or replaced with minimal effort.

-The ability to "swap out" dependencies is used in Vendr in a number of places to allow developers to provide alternative implementations of specific features.
+The ability to "swap out" dependencies is used in Umbraco Commerce in a number of places to allow developers to provide alternative implementations of specific features.
 This could be the ability to:

 * Swap out the default Product Calculator to change how product prices are calculated.
 * Swap out the default Order Number Generator should you wish to provide an alternative order numbering strategy.

-Vendr makes heavy use of the dependency injection mechanism in Umbraco to manage many of the features.
+Umbraco Commerce makes heavy use of the dependency injection mechanism in Umbraco to manage many of the features.
 It is important to understand how to work with the registration process.

-What follows are examples of common tasks you'll need to be able to perform via the DI container in order to work effectively with Vendr.
+What follows are examples of common tasks you'll need to be able to perform via the DI container in order to work effectively with Umbraco Commerce.
 For more detailed documentation, it is highly recommended that you read the [Umbraco CMS Dependency Injection and IoC documentation](https://docs.umbraco.com/umbraco-cms/reference/using-ioc).

 ## Registering Dependencies

-Registering dependencies is an important ability to understand as this is used to register Vendr event handlers and to extend system pipelines.
+Registering dependencies is an important ability to understand as this is used to register Umbraco Commerce event handlers and to extend system pipelines.

 To register a dependency you need to do so via the `IUmbracoBuilder` interface.
 This is exposed within the main `Startup` class, inside the `ConfigureServices` method between the `AddComposers()` method call and the `Build()` method call.